-Any new project which advances innovative healthcare solutions or transforms health through technology.
-Some suggested research areas include assistive technology, community-based research, health data, health technology and ethics, health technology innovation, human-centred design, point-of-care diagnostics, therapeutic robotics, virtual care and wearable technology.
+Any new project that advances innovative healthcare solutions or transforms health through technology.
+Some suggested research areas include assistive technology, community-based health care delivery with technology or data, health data, data science applied to health, AI approaches to health, health technology, data and ethics, health technology innovation, human-centred health, point-of-care diagnostics, therapeutic robotics, virtual care and wearable technology.

 How big should my research team be?

 The minimum size for a research team is two.
-Collaborations across disciplines and/or Faculties are encouraged.
-Collaborations with healthcare stakeholders are strongly encouraged and prioritized.
+Collaborations with healthcare partners and collaborators in the region of Waterloo are required for the second round of applications.
+Collaborations across disciplines and/or Faculties are strongly encouraged and prioritized.

 How many rounds will there be for the GSF grants?
 Number of approved applications?

-GSF will run for 5 years, with one cycle of funding per year, starting in Fall.
+GSF will run for 5 years, with one cycle of funding per year, starting in the Fall.
 If funds remain, a mid-year competition may be held.
-There is some flexibility with regards to the number of approved applications based on the quality of the proposals received and the annual budget.
+There is some flexibility with regard to the number of approved applications based on the quality of the proposals received and the annual budget.

 What is the budget limit for a project?